Submitting your VAT return

 VAT due dates

 Your due dates will depend on when you registered for VAT and what accounting scheme you use.
 Most businesses are required to submit every three months.
-You can get the specific dates from the HMRC, by looking it up in your VAT online account.
+You can get the specific dates from HMRC, by looking it up in your VAT online account.

 Paying VAT to HMRC